-If you're a gamer or work at an office, chances are you spend a few hours per day with a keyboard at your fingertips.
-There are a lot of different keyboards available on the market right now, and it's important to choose your peripherals accordingly to your needs.
-Since typing experience is the most important thing when choosing a keyboard.
+Whether you're a gamer or work at an office, there's a good chance you spend at least a few hours per day with a keyboard at your fingertips.
+The typing experience with a keyboard is one of the most important aspects you'll want to consider when choosing a keyboard.

 Our Typing Experience category comprises four tests: Keystrokes, Typing Experience, Typing Noise, and Latency.
 While much of what makes up a keyboard's typing experience is subjective, the following tests can help you determine whether a keyboard might be right for your needs.

 The Keystrokes test provides details about the switches in a keyboard.
 This test isn't scored because different people appreciate different switch characteristics.

 We use a Mecmesin MultiTest-i System Test Stand to measure each keyboard we test.
 We manually align the test arm to be centered on individual alphanumeric keys.
 We test eight different keys and use the average of the results for our pre-travel and travel distance, as well as the actuation and operating force.
 A graph is then generated from one of the keys.
 The difference between the operating and actuation force is that the operating force is the maximum force needed to get over the tactile bump, while the actuation force is the force needed to actuate the key.